jwhoggard/Cleaning-Data-Class-Project/README.md

 Variables in the (long) tidy data set:  (None have NA values.)

   * `subject`: Indicates the subject who performed the experiment.
     Ranges from 1-30.

   * `activity`: This was originally given a value from 1-6 in the experiement, but we have used the descriptive values "LAYING", "SITTING", "STANDING", "WALKING", "WALKING_DOWNSTAIRS", "WALKING_UPSTAIRS".
 These values are from the file `activity_labels.txt`.

   * `measure`: What is being measured.
 One of 85 measurements listed in the file `features.txt` included in the original data set which involve a computed mean or standard deviation of data.
 Note that when matching with a value in `features.txt`, we have replaced `(`, `)`, and `-` with `.` to make legal names in R.

   * `mean`: The mean value of the measurement (feature) listed in `measure` for the given subject and activity, across all tests.
+Note that all of the original data was normalized to be between -1 and 1 (see `README.txt` in the original data set), so all means are between -1 and 1 as well.